jjeessppeer/GoodsStatisticsMod/docs/README.md

 2. Install the mod
    - Download the *GoodsStatisticsMod.dll* file from the [releases](https://github.com/jjeessppeer/GoodsStatisticsMod/releases) page.
    - Put the downloaded *ProductionStatsMod.dll* file into *"Against the Storm\BepInEx\plugins"*

+## Compatibility
+Tested with 0.48 but will probably work with future updates.
+Should work with existing save files.